Retirement Living Hub

 Elevating Your Game: Tips for Continuous Improvement

-• Understand Court Position: Learn the importance of getting to the non-volley zone line quickly after the double-bounce rule.
-Controlling the net provides a significant advantage.
+• Understand Court Position: I’m learning how important it is to get to that non-volley zone line quickly.
+Controlling the net feels like a big advantage.

 A group of active seniors laughing and drinking coffee in a cafe after pickleball.